 Late Arrival to School/Tardy - Should a student arrive late to school they will need to present a note signed by a parent/guardian or be signed in by a parent/guardian.
-No phone calls excusing a tardy will be accepted.
 As stated in our absence policy, only illness, medical appointments, court appearances or funeral of an immediate family member are considered "excused" for tardiness and a note is required for that tardiness to be excused.